ArtUshak/BookingBot/README.md

 python ./manage.py load-admins FILENAME
 ```

-Each line of file should contain either user ID of amdministrator, or comment, beggining with the # character.
+Each line of file should contain either user ID of amdministrator, or comment, begining with the # character.

 Example: